 All of these tips are fleshed out in Chapter 11 of The Musician’s Way where you’ll also find three sample programs.

-Want additional help to advance your music career?
+Want additional help to advance your concert programming or music career?
 Contact me to discuss possible coaching via Skype.

 © 2012 Gerald Klickstein

 Photo © michaeljung, licensed from Shutterstock.com